Meet the Board

 The Faces of Our Organization

-With her vision for ARTS education, she started her journey to create a non-profit organization that would foster, enrich, and nurture the lives of children seeking to continue their personal journey in the ARTS.
+With her vision for ARTS education, she started her journey to create a non-profit organization that would foster, enrich, and nurtures the lives of children seeking to continue their personal journey in the ARTS.
 Mrs. Compton looks forward to many more years of service in cultural arts education.

 Mrs. Compton is blessed to be married, she has three girls and 5 grandchildren and resides in Southlake, TX.